-Protesters demonstrate at the US embassy in Iraq in the new test for Trump - The Media Times
+Protesters demonstrate at the US Embassy in Iraq in the new test for Trump - The Media Times

 Kataib Hezbollah is one of the smallest but most powerful militias of Iran-backed militants.
 Its flags were hung on the fence around the embassy.

 More than 5,000 US troops have been deployed in Iraq supporting local forces.
-(Additional reporting by Jeff Mason in Palm Beach and Daphne Psaledakis, Doina Chiacu and Diane Bartz in Washington; writing by Steve Holland; Editing by Rosalba O’Brien)
+(Reporting by Ahmed Rasheed in Baghdad and Idrees Ali in Washington; Additional reporting by Jeff Mason in Palm Beach, Fla.
+And Daphne Psaledakis, Doina Chiacu and Diane Bartz in Washington; Writing by Steve Holland; Editing by Rosalba O’Brien and Peter Cooney )